 Employees in California are protected by a variety of wage and hour laws.
 Whether you are an hourly employee or a salaried employee, it is vital to understand your rights and expectations from your employer.
 This FAQ will answer some of the most common questions asked about wage and hour laws in California.
-If you have any additional questions, please do not hesitate to contact our Sacramento employment law team at Law Office of Jeffrey D. Fulton.
+If you have any additional questions, please do not hesitate to contact our Sacramento employment law team at Fulton Law Corporation.

 Due to Senate Bill (SB) 3, the current minimum wage in California is $15 per hour for businesses with 25 or more employees and $14 per hour for companies with 25 or fewer employees.
 This will increase to $15.50 per hour by 2023 for all businesses.